encient/encient.github.io/docs/cheatsheets/dfir/volatility.md

     ```

 ### Identify file handles
-This reveals the resources and objects a process is interacting with
+This reveals the resources and objects a process is interacting with.
 === "Volatility 2"
     ```
     vol.py -f /path/to/image --profile=<profile> handles -p <pid> --object-type=Key